 - for employers – missing the potential autistic skill-set/lost productivity from family/caregivers

 - for society – missing the opportunity to experience the benefits of working with autistic colleagues/missing the skills autistic people have to offer in the workplace/cost of adult social care

-- for autistic people – lower life quality as a result of being less independent, not having a sense of purpose and decreased cognitive performance
+- for autistic people – lower life quality as a result of being less independent and a reduced sense of purpose

 Although autism itself is not a mental health condition, mental health issues are common in the autistic population.
 Research suggests: